HermanMartinus/justsketchme-frontend/_posts/2022-01-20-how-to-sell-your-illustrations-online.md

 Yet, artists are making MONEY, so there has to be some fiction to these cautionary tales, right?

-Now, with the advent of online stores like Etsy, DeviantArt and countless others it would seem that making money with your art is easier than ever.
+Now, with the advent of online stores like Etsy, DeviantArt and countless others, it would seem that making money with your art is easier than ever.

 WRONG!
 It’s still a stressful and daunting endeavour, but if you want to keep drawing and doing what you love, you might as well try your hand at a few different ways to make some cash while you’re at it.